How DogLeggs Is Treating Elbow Hygromas

 Okay, now let’s talk about the topic at hand - elbow hygromas.

-What Is a Hyrgoma?
+What Is a Hygroma?

 A hygroma is the medical name for a pocket of fluid that develops under the skin and over the protuberance of bone.
 The most common areas for a hygroma to form on a dog is over the hips, ankles (known as “hocks”), and elbows.
 The latter of which is by far the most common and also the most challenging as most dogs prefer to rest on their elbows.